Updated February 27, 2026

 What Utah drivers are paying with Jerry

 Comparing quotes from multiple insurance companies is the easiest way to find your best coverage.
-Whether you’re building a unique policy, matching your current coverage, or just choosing the cheapest car insurance in Utah, shopping around helps you find the right fit.
+Whether you’re building a unique policy, matching your current coverage or just choosing the cheapest car insurance in Utah, shopping around helps you find the right fit.

 Jerry helps you find quotes from up to 11 trusted insurers in the Beehive State, so you get the full picture of what’s available and how much you should be paying.
+Here are some of the most recent quotes Jerry has been able to pull for Utah drivers looking for different levels of coverage, and how much each one saved.

 Recent quotes in Utah

 Last Updated Feb.
-9, 2026
+23, 2026

 Utah car insurance coverage requirements